KaushalThakkar/ReactDocument/Introduction/What-is-react.md

 # What is React?

-- React is one of the most popular and widely used **Libraries** (it's **Not** a **Framework**) for frontens development.
+- React is one of the most popular and widely used **Libraries** (it's **Not** a **Framework**) for frontends development.
 To give you a gentle  introduction.

-- React is an open sources js library used for fronted developement, which was developed by Jordan Walke a software Egineer at facebook.
+- React is an open sources js library used for frontend developement, which was developed by Jordan Walke a software Engineer at facebook.

-- "A Javascropt library for buildinguser Interface".
+- "A Javascript library for building User Interface".

 - React app is run on the browser(client side), Don't run on the server.